Boston University Questrom School of Business

-The Boston University Questrom School of Business (formerly, the Boston University School of Management, commonly referred to as simply Questrom) is the business school of Boston University, a private research university in Boston, Massachusetts.
-Founded in 1913 as the College of Business Administration, the school offers undergraduate and graduate programs.
+The Questrom School of Business (BU Questrom or Questrom) is the business school of Boston University, a private research university based in Boston.
+Founded in 1913 and formerly known as the College of Business Administration (CBA), then School of Management (SMG) in 1974, to now its current name in 2015.

-The BU Questrom School of Business offer a Bachelor of Science in Business Administration (BSBA), Master of Business Administration (MBA) degree (full- and part-time programs), a Master of Science (MS) in Mathematical Finance, a Master of Science in Management Studies (MSMS), executive education programs, and two Ph.D. programs.
+It is the third-oldest business school in New England, after Dartmouth Tuck School of Business and Harvard Business School.
+The Questrom School of Business offers a Bachelor of Science in Business Administration (BSBA), Master of Business Administration (MBA) degree (full- and part-time programs), a Master of Science (MS) in Mathematical Finance, a Master of Science in Management Studies (MSMS), executive education programs, and two Ph.D. programs.
 Both the undergraduate and graduate programs offer dual degree options with other schools and colleges at Boston University.

 Questrom has some 250 full-time faculty and some 200 part-time faculty, teaching fellows, and active research assistants.

-October 13, 1913, Boston University business began classes for students in the College of Business Administration.
-The first three courses were English, Spanish, and Advertising.
-The Spanish course was taught by Dean Everett Lord.
-The third course (Advertising) was taught by Charles E. Ballatty.

 In March 2015, the name was changed from the School of Management to the current, Questrom School of Business.
-It was named for alumnus Allen Questrom, a former CEO of many department stores, who with his wife Kelli, donated $50 million to Boston University.
+It was named for alumnus Allen Questrom, a former CEO of Neiman Marcus, Macy's, JCPenney, among others, who with his wife Kelli, donated $50 million to Boston University.